csett86/kopfrechnen/README.md

-# kopfrechnen
+# Kopfrechnen
-A html game where you calculate simple math against time
+A html game where you calculate simple math against time, with increasing difficulty

 ![Screenshot of kopfrechnen](./screenshot.png)